act-rules/act-rules.github.io/_rules/important-line-height-wide-enough-78fd32.md

 - No other style attributes are used to increase or decrease the distance between lines of text.
 For example, style attributes such as `position`, `padding`, and `margin` could be used to increase the distance between lines of text to meet [Success Criterion 1.4.12 Text Spacing][sc1412].
 Oppositely, those style attributes could also be used to reduce the distance between lines of text.
 Thus, it is possible to pass this rule, but still fail [Success Criterion 1.4.12 Text Spacing][sc1412] due to other styling choices.

-- The text in the element express something in a human language written in a script that that uses the `line-height` property.
+- The text in the element express something in a human language written in a script that uses the `line-height` property.

 ## Accessibility Support